JMeter vs Locust, which do you prefer ?

 You will the running port in your local machine :

-Once you’ve started Locust using one of the above command lines, you should open up a browser and point it to http://127.0.0.1:8089 (if you are running Locust locally).
-Then the greetings will be something like this:
+Once you’ve started Locust using one of the above command lines, you should open up a browser and point it to http://127.0.0.1:8089 (if you are running Locust locally), and at the same time, the greetings will be something like this:

 You can check the real-time statistics too.